 As the systematicity debate has evolved, attention has been focused on defining the benchmarks that would answer Fodor and Pylyshyn's challenge.
 Hadley (1994a, 1994b) distinguishes three brands of systematicity.
 Connectionists have clearly demonstrated the weakest of these by showing that neural nets can learn to correctly recognize novel sequences of words (e.g., ‘Mary loves John’) that were not in the training set.
 However, Hadley claims that a convincing rebuttal must demonstrate strong systematicity, or better, strong semantical systematicity.
 Strong systematicity would require (at least) that ‘Mary loves John’ be recognized even if ‘Mary’ never appears in the subject position in any sentence in the training set.
 Strong semantical systematicity would require as well that the net show abilities at correct semantical processing of the novel sentences rather than merely distinguishing grammatical from ungrammatical forms.
 Niklasson and van Gelder (1994) have claimed success at strong systematicity, though Hadley complains that this is at best a borderline case.
 Hadley and Hayward (1997) tackle strong semantical systematicity, but by Hadley's own admission it is not clear that they have avoided the use of a classical architecture.
 Boden and Niklasson (2000) claim to have constructed a model that meets at least the spirit of strong semantical systematicity, but Hadley (2004) argues that even strong systematicity has not been demonstrated there.
 Whether one takes a positive or a negative view of these attempts, it is safe to say that no one has met the challenge of providing a neural net capable of learning complex semantical processing that generalizes to a full range of truly novel inputs.

 Kent Johnson (2004) argues that the whole systematicity debate is misguided.
 Attempts at carefully defining the systematicity of language or thought leaves us with either trivialities or falsehoods.
 Connectionists surely have explaining to do, but Johnson recommends that it is fruitless to view their burden under the rubric of systematicity.
-What is needed instead is the development of neural net models capable of processing a language with a recursive syntax, which react immediately to the introduction of new items in the lexicon.
-The ‘systematicity’ debate may have already gone as Johnson advises, for what Hadley calls strong semantical systematicity seems a good measure of success in that direction.
+Aizawa (2014) also suggests the debate is no longer germaine given the present climate in cognitive science.
+What is needed instead is the development of neurally plausible connectionist models capable of processing a language with a recursive syntax, which react immediately to the introduction of new items in the lexicon without introducing the features of classical architecture.
+The ‘systematicity’ debate may have already gone as Johnson advises, for Hadley’s demand for strong semantical systematicity may be thought of as the requirement that connectionists exhibit success in that direction.

 One of the attractions of distributed representations in connectionist models is that they suggest a solution to the problem of determining the meanings of brain states.
 The idea is that the similarities and differences between activation patterns along different dimensions of neural activity record semantical information.
 In this way, the similarity properties of neural activations provide intrinsic properties that fix meaning.
 However, Fodor and Lepore (1992, Ch.
 6) challenge similarity based accounts on two fronts.
 The first problem is that human brains presumably vary significantly in the number of and connections between their neurons.
 Although it is straightforward to define similarity measures on two nets that contain the same number of units, it is harder to see how this can be done when the basic architectures of two nets differ.
 The second problem Fodor and Lepore cite is that even if similarity measures for meanings can be successfully crafted, they are inadequate to the task of meeting the desiderata which a theory of meaning must satisfy.